MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Document object:**
+* .remove() = remove an element.
+Takes no argument.
+* .textContent = get the text content of an HTML element, or set it.
+* createElement('element') = Allows us to create a new element.
+We define the element in the paretheses.
+* appendChild('elementToAppend') = Adds an item last in the defined element.
+The element is set in the parentheses.

+      document.querySelector('body').appendChild(newParagraph)

+*

+**QuerySelector / querySelectorAll:** A method to search the document object for a given element.
+It gets called with a single argument, a string, where we define what we are looking for.

+    document.querySelector('p')

+What comes back is a representation of the element we defined as the argument.

+The query only selects the first match.
+If you want to target all, we have to use

+    querySelectorAll('string')

+This creates a node list of alle the matching elements.

+**Document:** The object provided to us by the browser so that we can manipulate the HTML content with JavaScript.
+It comes with a lot of information and methods we can use.

+**DOM:** Stands for Document Object Model.
+The "document" in DOM is the HTML-document.
+The "object" is a javaScript object.
+So we have a JS object that models our HTML document.

+So we use DOM when we want to do something with our HTML with JavaScript.

 **Method chaining:** You can add methods on other methods, as long as they are of the correct data type.

     note.title.toLocaleLowerCase().includes('gr')